We are only five days until the all important midterm elections.

 Just the opposite with Senator Hassan.

-Uh she just she won't engage.
+She just won't engage.

-She won't have press conferences, and even in those controlled atmospheres, she won't have definitely won't have town halls.
+And even in those controlled atmospheres, she won't have, definitely won't have town halls.

-God forbid someone should ask her a question off the cuff.
+God forbid, someone should ask her a question off the cuff.

-And and folks understand that they're seeing it.
+And folks understand that.

 Well, we can't even do that if we don't have the opportunity to engage with you.

-Uh and and so I I take that very seriously.
+And so I take that very seriously.

-I think he's got look, he's got two more town halls coming this weekend or something.
+I think he's got, look, he's got two more town halls coming this weekend or something.

 So it's been part of my success.

-We are, and I'm very proud of that.
+And I'm very proud of that.

 But it's about how we do it.